-Premio Apertura
+Apertura Prize

 PREMIO APERTURA

-Premio Apertura 2023
+Premio Apertura 2024

 The aim of the Apertura Comunidad de Madrid award is to recognise – within the different disciplines that make up the visual arts, and with no limits on age or artistic technique – the quality of the work of one or more artists participating in the yearly editions of APERTURA.
-As it is an acquisition prize, the winning works will become part of the Centro de Arte Dos de Mayo’s collection.
+As it is an acquisition prize, the winning works will become part of the Museo Centro de Arte Dos de Mayo’s collection.

 This €15,000 prize is part of the Regional Government’s support for artistic creation, the visual arts and the art market.
 By supporting art galleries artists are encouraged to create and participate in these projects, thus contributing to making contemporary art more visible and enhance Madrid's art system.
 As it is an acquisition prize, the winning works will become part of the Centro de Arte Dos de Mayo’s collection.